BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_good/the_kingdom_of_khazad_dum.md

 - **In Defence of the King** `ACTIVE`

 At the start of the game, nominate a single Dwarf Hero model with the highest Heroic Tier to protect.
 If that model is within 3" and in a fight, the Shieldbearer may call a [Heroic Combat] without spending Might.
-If the Heroic combat is successful, they must use their following Move to either join the fight, or move as close as possible.
+If the [Heroic combat][Heroic Combat] is successful, they must use their following Move to either join the fight, or move as close as possible.

 - **Lead by Example** `PASSIVE`